tientong98/thesis/BRAINSTools Analysis/README.md

  -o /Shared/tientong_scratch/abcd/derivatives/baw/200725.csv
 ```

-2. Make changes to the config file (on the lines written in the header
+# 2. Make changes to the config file (on the lines written in the header

 [`BRAINSTools.config`](https://github.com/tientong98/thesis/blob/master/BRAINSTools%20Analysis/BRAINSTools.config)

-3. Run BrainsTools on argon with
+# 3. Run BrainsTools on argon with

 `baw03runbaw.sh`

-The steps are pasted below:

 ```bash
 # run this on argon